 Otsumami: Tsumami Tara Dried Cod Fish Snack

-Actually, the majority of traditional Japanese Otsumami are dried seafood snacks and what I introduce here Tsumami Tara is also among them.
+Actually, the majority of traditional Japanese Otsumami are dried seafood snacks, and what I introduce here, Tsumami Tara, is also among them.

 Japanese Dried Cod Fish Snack: Tsumami Tara (つまみ鱈)

-the Otsumami Tsumami Tara consists of Alaska pollack, sugar, salt, red chili pepper, sorbitol, seasoning (including amino acids), sweeteners (stevia, licorice), and pH adjuster, and has 289 kcal per 100 grams and contains 3.3 g salt equivalents.
+the Otsumami Tsumami Tara consists of Alaska pollack, sugar, salt, red chili pepper, sorbitol, amino acid seasoning, sweeteners (stevia, licorice), and pH adjusters.

 Where to Buy

-Tsumami Tara is a common Otsumami snack in Japan, so it is available in many supermarkets around the country.
+As Tsumami Tara is a popular Otsumami, it is available in many supermarkets around the country.

 By the way, I bought this one for 398 yen (about 3.9 USD).